HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 Names should describe everything that a function, variable, or class is or does like createOrReturnOos

+Here’s a simplified and more readable version of your Node.js best practices document:

+---

 ## Node.js

-### 1.1 Do not return the `plain text` as a response
+### 1.1 Avoid Returning Plain Text

-We should not return the plain text as a response from the API.
-Although this is not imposed or mandated by any REST architectural style, most REST APIs by convention use `JSON` as the data format.
+Don't return plain text as an API response.
+While not mandatory, it’s a common practice to use JSON as the data format.

+---

-### 1.2 Return the `error details` in the `response body`
+### 1.2 Include Error Details in Responses

-We should return the error details in the response body.
-Even better if you include which fields were affected by the error.
+Always include error details in the response body.
+Mention the affected fields if possible.

-**Code Example** -
+**Example**:

 ```json
 {